U.S. Route 301 in Florida: Sarasota through Hillsborough County

 US 301 begins its northward journey at an intersection with U.S. Route 41 along Washington Boulevard in Sarasota.
 The first state highway it intersects with is SR 780.
 On the Sarasota-Manatee County line, it also intersects with CR 610, which takes commuters from Ringling College of Art and Design, University of South Florida's Sarasota/Manatee Campus, New College of Florida, and Sarasota-Bradenton International Airport to Interstate 75.
 The next major intersection is SR 70, and after this, the road curves northwest before it eventually joins US 41(Hidden SR 55) again in southern Bradenton where they briefly overlap each other as they cross the Manatee River.

 US 301 makes a sharp right turn onto SR 43 at a diamond interchange, then crosses I-75 in Ellenton at Exit 224.
 Just north of the intersection of State Road 62, the road passes by the Florida Gulf Coast Railroad Museum and then intersects CR 683 (Moccasin Wallow Road).
 After the road crosses the Manatee-Hillsborough County Line, it passes by the Little Manatee River State Park, then intersects State Road 674, and shares a brief overlap with CR 672 between Balm Road and Big Bend Road.

-North of the intersection with Gibsonton Drive, and over the Alafia River in Riverview, Route 301 makes another turn to the northwest, where it crosses I-75 again near Brandon at Exit 254.
+North of the intersection with Gibsonton Drive, and over the Alafia River in Riverview, US 301 makes another turn to the northwest, where it crosses I-75 again near Brandon at Exit 254.
 Beyond that, all access to I-75 is available from roads that cross US 301 in one way or another, the nearest of which being the Lee Roy Selmon Expressway.
-Between I-75 and the Lee Roy Selmon, though US 301 serves as the eastern terminus of SR 676 (Causeway Boulevard), which takes motorists to US BUS 41.
-The first major intersection north of the Selmon Expressway though is SR 60.
+Shortly before a diamond interchange with the Selmon Expressway, US 301 intersects with SR 676 at Causeway Boulevard, serving as the route's eastern terminus and providing access to US 41 and US Bus 41.
+The first major intersection north of the Selmon Expressway is with SR 60 at Adamo Drive.